 \subsection{Radar system}

-The radar system is designed for high adaptability, allowing for real-time adjustments in detection capabilities across $L$ frame snapshots. $T$ represents the radar beams emitted during a specific detection frame.
-Using MIMO radar technology, multiple beams can be generated simultaneously using orthogonal signals \cite{7126203, 5419124}, where $T$ signifies the upper limit of detectable targets in a single frame.
+The radar system is designed for high adaptability, allowing real-time adjustments in detection capabilities across $\!L\!$ frame snapshots. $T\!$ denotes the radar beams emitted during a given detection frame.
+Using MIMO radar technology, multiple beams can be formed simultaneously via orthogonal signals \cite{7126203, 5419124}, where $T$ is the upper limit of detectable targets in one frame.

 The system explores multiple angular-range-Doppler bins over successive frames, increasing target identification.
 Its flexibility in varying emitted beams allows for the simultaneous detection of more targets, to fine-tune the system’s detection capability according to different operational demands.
 However, it is crucial to acknowledge that the value of $T$ is constrained by the available antennas and UEs serviced by the BS, highlighting the need for efficient waveform design and resource allocation in ISAC systems.
 Our focus aligns with scenarios where targets are spatially separated, with each target confined to a distinct radar bin, as per prior studies \cite{9119156,9229166} \footnote{The literature presents algorithms to separate signals from closely spaced or unresolved targets, facilitating accurate target enumeration \cite{8964303}.}.
 The total radar return signal at the $l$-th snapshot is shown as follows, where $\mathbf{H}_t \in \mathbb{C}^{N \times N}$ is the target response matrix that captures the complete BS-Target-BS path characteristics for the $t$-th target, inherently incorporating propagation effects, target cross-section, and reflection coefficients.
 The target response matrix follows a Rayleigh distribution to model the composite effects of multiple scattering centres inherent in extended targets, thereby characterising the statistical nature of target scattering while preserving the direct path essential for target detection \cite{1597550,4408448}.
 The \( \mathbf{n}_{l} \sim \mathcal{CN}(\mathbf{0}, \sigma_n^2\mathbf{I}_N) \) is the AWGN vector at the \( l \)-th snapshot.
 To process the radar returns from all beams, a bank of matched filters is typically applied, each tuned to a specific waveform $s_{\mathrm{r},t}: \forall t=\left\{ 1,2,\cdots ,T \right\}$, which corresponds to a particular radar angular-range-Doppler bin.
 Assuming $s_{\mathrm{r},t}$ is orthogonal to $s_{\mathrm{r},i}$ for all $t \neq i$ using signal space and time domain, the radar returns from distinct beams can be effectively separated, enabling independent detection of each potential target \cite{4408448,5419124}.
 The radar precoding matrix $\mathbf{W}_{\mathrm{r},l}$ is designed such that the covariance matrix is $\mathbf{R}_{w}\triangleq \frac{1}{L}\sum_{l=1}^{L}\mathbf{W}_{\mathrm{r},l}\mathbf{W}_{\mathrm{r},l}^{H}\in \mathbb{C}^{N\times N}$.
 The received signal for the \( t \)-th target at the BS after match-filtering, under the binary hypothesis testing problem \( \mathcal{H}_{q}\forall q \in \{0,1\} \), where \( \mathcal{H}_{1} \) represents the target presence whereas \( \mathcal{H}_{0} \) denotes the target absence, is denoted by $\mathbf{y}_{\mathrm{r},t,l|\mathcal{H}_{q}}$ and can be mathematically represented as follows, where \( \mathbf{n}_{t,l} \sim \mathcal{CN}(\mathbf{0}, \sigma_n^2\mathbf{I}_N) \) is the AWGN vector at the \( l \)-th snapshot at the output of the matched filter.